TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/2 Shadowmantle/Session 19.md

 > [[Artus Cimber]] has been captured by a red dragon: 100 miles south, 25 miles west

 "Where is the real lost city of Mezro"
 > The real Mezro has been plane shifted and ensnared in the mists of Ravenloft.
-It is being prepped to serve as a resevoir for the souls siphoned from the astral sea by the soulmonger.
+It is being prepped to serve as a reservoir for the souls siphoned from the astral sea by the soul mongerer.

 It seems that the Professor's Conjecture was correct!
+The party levels up to 6th level.